Feedback Particle Filter With Stochastically Perturbed Innovation And Its Application to Dual Estimation: Introduction

 Estimation of parameters by means of a filter can be achieved in a number of ways; one of them being the use of the filter evidence, or its near approximation, and selection criteria for parameters which give a reasonable estimate of the evidence.
 The second method involves updating the parameters and the state at the same time.
 This is known as dual estimation, which further subdivides into joint estimation and a dual filter.
 Joint estimation entails subjoining the vector of parameters to the state vector to form an extended state-space.
 The filter is then implemented and run forward in time with the hope of filter convergence to the optimal state and parameter values.
 A dual filter, on the other hand, involves implementing a filter for the state and that of parameters simultaneously.
 The filter provides a self-correcting mechanism which may lead to convergence of state and parameter estimates.

+Feedback particle filters \cite{Yan1,Yan2,Yan3, Yan4, Yan5, Ami, Amir} arose from the problem of particle degeneracy in particle filters, where particles lose weight substantially leading to poor filter performance.
+Feedback particle filters have been found to perform well and research is ongoing on the convergence and long-time performance of these filters \cite{Chenx, Path}.
+Other works related to this include time-delayed feedback control \cite{Xu, Zach}; the distinction from feedback particle filters being that the time-delay feedback control allows for direct control of parameters while the later uses a feedback gain which involves solving an associated partial differential equation \cite{Karl}.

+The contribution of this paper is as follows: a new feedback particle filter is introduced based on the stochastic perturbation of the innovation process. this filter is shown to be exact.
+The feedback mechanism is then formulated from the perspective of the Schr{\"o}dinger problem.
+Sinkhorn algorithm is used to bridge the feedback mechanism hence solving, iteratively, the Schr{\"o}dinger problem.
+This yields the Sinkhorn particle filter.
+We investigate the performance of this filter in dual estimation and make comparisons with the performance of other extant filters.

 The balance of this paper is arranged as follows.
 We first introduce different filters in time-continuous framework.
-The second part is devoted to dual estimation where extended state-space formulation and the dual filter mechanism are elaborated.
+This is done in \cref{sec:filt}.
+The second part, that is \cref{sec:dual}, is devoted to dual estimation where extended state-space formulation and the dual filter mechanism are elaborated.
 Application of the foregoing ideas to estimating constant parameters forms the closing part of this paper.
-Experimental results are in \cref{sec:experiments}, and the conclusions follow in \cref{sec:conclusions}.
+Experimental results are in \cref{sec:experiments}, the discussion of results are in \cref{sec:discussions}, and the conclusions follow in \cref{sec:conclusions}.